vectordotdev/content-old/posts/rise-of-microservices-and-docker.md

 **Key Points**
 1. SOA is preferred for large-scale software products such as enterprise applications
 2. SOA focuses on integrating multiple services in a single application rather than emphasizing on modularizing the application
-3. The common communication mechanism used for interaction between multiple services in an SOA is referred to as [Enterprise Service Bus (ESB)](https://en.wikipedia.org/wiki/Enterprise_service_bus)
+3. The common communication mechanism used for interaction between various services in an SOA is referred to as [Enterprise Service Bus (ESB)](https://en.wikipedia.org/wiki/Enterprise_service_bus)
 4. SOA based applications could be `monolithic` in nature.
 This means that you have single application layer which contains your user interface or presentation layer, business logic or application layer, and database layer all integrated into a single platform

 ##  Interesting, tell me more about "Monolithic Architecture"